Tyler-McConnell200/Python_Portfoilo/README.md

 # Python_Portfolio Tyler McConnell
 This is the portfolio that I learned taking BISC 450c This class was really nice.
 It gave me a new perpective on biology and how to code.
-I did encounter some errors, but Dr. VDB was really helping along the way.
+I did encounter some errors, but Dr. VDB was really helpful along the way.
 I really wish I was a faster typer!

 ## Notebook 1 and 2